-Since 1994, there have been continued efforts to reform and realign the water value chain so that it can achieve government's objectives.
-These include ensuring equitable access to water and sanitation, the sustainable use of water for social and economic benefit and ensuring the sustainability of water resources and water services delivery.
+There have been continued efforts to reform and realign the water value chain so that it can achieve government's objectives since 1994.

+These include ensuring equitable access to water and sanitation, the sustainable use of water for social and economic benefit and ensuring the sustainability of water resources and water-services delivery.